monarch-initiative/ontogpt/docs/index.md

 * SPIRES: _Structured Prompt Interrogation and Recursive Extraction of Semantics_
   * A Zero-shot learning (ZSL) approach to extracting nested semantic structures from text
   * This approach takes two inputs - 1) LinkML schema 2) free text, and outputs knowledge in a structure conformant with the supplied schema in JSON, YAML, RDF or OWL formats
-  * Uses OpenAI GPT models through their API, or one of a variety of LLMs on your local machine
+  * Uses OpenAI GPT models, many LiteLLM-supported hosted providers, or local models through Ollama

 ## Quick Start